Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 Readers should note that ALL these parasites are INTRODUCED, whether by a fish directly or by an intermediate host such as a snail.

-If you have had a certain fish for over a year, with no additions or possible intermediate hosts, chances are you do not have one of these worms infestations listed.
+If you have had a certain fish for over a year, with no additions or possible intermediate hosts in the last six months, chances are you do not have one of these worms infestations listed.
 So always look for identifiable evidence of actual worms, and lacking these, utilize all circumstantial evidence to confirm otherwise, including the chances of introduction.

-Otherwise, follow any circumstantial evidence that may be pointing to other copycat symptoms which may include internal Aeromonas infections, Ichthyophonus, simple aging/genetics/earlier life trauma (or poor diet which can cause eventual liver & kidney damage) that injured internal organs, etc.
+Otherwise, follow any circumstantial evidence that may be pointing to other copycat symptoms which may include internal Aeromonas infections, Ichthyophonus, osmoregulation issues, simple aging/genetics/earlier life trauma that injured internal organs, or quite often poor diet which can cause eventual liver & kidney damage as well as making a fish more susceptible to intestinal Aeromonas infections (which can present in feces like parasitic infections).

 Information is included about non parasite Detritus Worms (commonly seen when an aquarium is cleaned or in aquariums with high bio loads and is an area with much confusion especially on the internet and often mis-identified as PLANARIA (Freshwater).
 More about Detritus Worms further into the article.